petercegoh/jam-oracle/README.md

 ## Local Running Instructions

-*to remind myself because im a noob programmer and i dont know how to run a python file*
+*@JamOracleBot is deployed as a Render web service (free tier) that sleeps on inactivity.
+On command, it should take a minute to spin up, but here's how you can run it yourself*

+Locally running code on main branch, code for deloyment on branch 03052025

+1. Create a new bot using @BotFather on Telegram to get the TELEGRAM_BOT_TOKEN

+2. Create a GOOGLE_MAPS_API_KEY on Google Cloud, enabling Places, Geocode, Directions services

+3. Put tokens in .env file

-Create python virtual environment
+4. Create python virtual environment

 `python3 -m venv myenv`

-Activate it
+6. Activate it

 `source myenv/bin/activate`

-Install dependencies
+7. Install dependencies

-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

-Navigate back to /telebot
+8. Navigate back to

 `python3 bot.py`

+Your bot is live and responding to commands!

 ## Contributors